BartoszDabek/bdabek.pl/daily-notes/2023_short_notes.md

 06/08/2023
 ---
 Today we had a baptism by the water in Dubicze Cerkiewne 🙂.
 The weather until 2 pm was uninteresting, but later it got very pleasant (contrary to all forecasts).
 Thank God for this 😇!

+07/08/2023
+---
+Today was the 95th anniversary of our church and the admission of new members to the church 🙂.
+After the service we had lunch together.
+It was a good Sunday!

+08/08/2023
+---
+Today we talked to an electrician about our house.
+There's a lot of it, but we were (probably) well prepared 👍🙃.

+09/08/2023
+---
+Pretty cool Tuesday.
+I rode a bike, ran, ate a delicious dinner 😊🤗!

+10/08/2023
+---
+Today I scored a sports goal with running 🏃🙂 (I did it pretty quickly this year 😁).
+In the evening we went to Kamil and Iza for a bonfire 🔥.

+11/08/2023
+---
+Another too short day 😏.
+In the evening we were at the evening service, so 2 more hours were gone😌.

+12/08/2023
+---
+Friday was calm 😉.
+I finished work at a reasonable time, we went to our house construction and finished the details with the electrician.
+In the evening we cleaned the house a bit and went to dinner with my parents 😁.

+13/08/2023
+---
+Super pleasant Saturday ☺️.
+In the morning I went with my dad to mow the cemetery, then we had a rehearsal in the afternoon and in the evening my wife and I were chilling out 😉.